Designing for Delight and Impact: How Small Interactions Sparked Big Engagement Gains

 Discover challenges

-The goal was to make Challenges a primary entry point for mobile engagement, elevating it from a secondary section on the web.
-We integrated a dedicated Challenges carousel directly onto the "Discover" tab, a highly frequented area.
-This placement leveraged existing user habits for exploring opportunity to partake in acts of goodness, as well as high visibility to drive initial feature adoption.
+Find your next good deed in seconds!
+The goal was to make Challenges a primary entry point - elevating it from a secondary web section by integrating a dedicated carousel directly into the highly-frequented Discover tab, leveraging existing browsing habits to drive adoption.

 Filtering to find relevant challenges